 Update: The Code on Social Security has been passed in both houses of Parliament.
-The Lok Sabha first passed it on September 23, followed by passage in the Rajya Sabha on September 24.
+The Lok Sabha first passed it on September 23, followed by <a href="passage in the Rajya Sabha on September 24.

 In a first, the central government has recognised the gig economy — gig workers, platform workers, and aggregators — under a wide-ranging proposed labour law that it introduced in Lok Sabha on Saturday.
 The Code on Social Security, 2020, empowers the central government to formulate social security schemes for gig workers and platform workers around life and disability cover, accident insurance, health and maternity benefits, old age protection, creche, and other benefits the government may determine as necessary.